MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-meeting-room-guidance.md

 -   Surface Hub 2 for annotation and whiteboarding

--   Installed audio-visual components featuring ceiling-mounted and front-of-room audio devices for maximum coverage of participants throughout the space with a consideration for spatial audio
+-   Installed audio-visual components featuring ceiling-mounted and front-of-room audio devices for maximum coverage of participants throughout the space with consideration for spatial audio

 -   An intelligent, ultrawide-angle front-of-room camera to capture every participant in the space